kubernetes/kubernetes/docs/design/apiserver_storage.md

 	WatchPrefix(ctx context.Context, prefix string, version uint64, ss ...Selector) (WatchChan, error)

 	// AddIndex adds a new index.
-	// An index indicates a field(s) of a type of an object that would be queried frequently and
+	// An index indicates a field(s) of a type of an object that would be queried or watched frequently and
 	// thus require better efficiency and performance.
 	// If an index exists for a field, complexity of a query on it should be no more than O(logN)
-	// where N is the total number of objects.
+	// where N is the total number of objects for List or watchers for watch event delivery.
 	// See FieldValueGetFunc for more details on field value retrieving.
 	AddIndex(indexName, field string, g FieldValueGetFunc) error
 	// DeleteIndex deletes an index.